zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

 ### narrowRange
-Prevents the automatic axis range from snapping to 0.
+If set to true the chart will prevent the automatic axis range from snapping to 0.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`